qgis/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

    Map Overviews Dialog |nix|

-You can choose to create an overview map, which shows the extents of the other map(s) that are presented in the composer.
-First you need to create the map(s) you want to present in the overview map.
+You can choose to create an overview map, which shows the extents of the other map(s) that are available in the composer.
+First you need to create the map(s) you want to include in the overview map.
 Next you create the map you want to use as the overview map, just like a normal map.

+* With the plus and minus button you can add or remove an overview.
+* With the up and down button you can move an overview in the list and set the drawing priority.

-Now open :guilabel:`Overviews` and press the icon-button with the green '+' sign to add an overview.
+Open :guilabel:`Overviews` and press the green plus icon-button to add an overview.
 Initially this overview is named 'Overview 1' (see Figure_composer_7_).
 You can change the name when you double-click on the overview item in the list named 'Overview 1' and change it to another name.

 When you select the overview item in the list you can customize it.

 * The |checkbox| :guilabel:`Draw "<name_overview>" overview` needs to be activated to draw the extent of selected map frame.
 * The :guilabel:`Map frame` combo list can be used to select the map item whose extents will be drawn on the present map item.
 * The :guilabel:`Frame Style` allows you to change the style of the overview frame.
 * The :guilabel:`Blending mode` allows you to set different transparency blend modes.
   See Rendering_Mode_.
-* The |checkbox| :guilabel:`Invert overview` creates a mask around the extents when activated: the referenced map extents are shown clearly, whereas everything else is blended with the frame color.
+* The |checkbox| :guilabel:`Invert overview` creates a mask around the extents when
+  activated: the referenced map extents are shown clearly, whereas everything else is blended with the frame color.
 * The |checkbox| :guilabel:`Center on overview` puts the extent of the overview frame in the center of the overview map.
 You can only activate one overview item to center, when you have added several overviews.

-When an overview item is selected, you can remove it using the icon-button with the red '-' sign from the list of overviews.
-Using the blue up- and down-arrow you can move the overview frame item up or down the list of overviews to change the drawing priority of overviews.

 Adding a Label item to the Print Composer